 Qualitative research includes customer interviews, focus groups, and other standard usability testing.

 At my company, our UX researchers conduct interviews with actual customers to go over an existing feature on the site.
 The researchers watch customers navigate the website and ask follow-up questions to track usage patterns and note any confusing parts of the site.

 The UX researchers also hold focus groups to discuss potential new features to gauge interest or hear suggestions.
 Frequently the final feature hasn't been created yet, so they use prototypes or even images to simulate how the actual feature would function.

 These interviews and focus groups are helpful because customers' feedback gives us a glimpse into how people are actually navigating our website and allows us to pinpoint current and potential problems.

 The most important goal that qualitative research accomplishes is that it answers the why question.

 Again, we're just scratching the surface on user research and testing.
 Laura Klein has a very helpful article on Medium that goes over quantitative and qualitative research in more detail, including what to do when testing one variable versus multiple-variable changes to a website or feature.

 The key thing to remember from this post is that quantitative research comes up with what the problem is, and qualitative research answers why this problem is occurring.
 It's important to have a mix of both types of research in order to best serve the customer's needs and deliver an amazing product.

 Looking to level up your user research skills?
-You might want to check out our popular course: One Week PM.
+You might want to check out our popular Product Manager Certification Course.
 You’ll learn the fundamentals of product management, how to launch your own side project, and how to dominate product manager interviews.